dereneaton/ipyrad/docs/userguide.rst

-      -h, --help     show this help message and exit -v, --version  show program's version number and exit -r, --results  show summary of results for Assembly in params.txt and exit -n, --new      create new default params.txt file in current directory -f, --force    force overwrite of existing data -p params      path to params.txt file
-      -s steps       subset of assembly steps to perform (Default=1234567) -c cores       number of CPU cores to use (Default=all) --MPI          connect to parallel CPUs across multiple nodes using MPI --preview      Run ipyrad in preview mode.
-Subset the input file so it'll runquickly so you can verify everything is working
+      -h, --help     show this help message and exit -v, --version  show program's version number and exit -r, --results  show summary of results for Assembly in params.txt and exit -f, --force    force overwrite of existing data -n new         create new params file with name 'new' in current directory -p params      path to params file (e.g., new-params.txt) -s steps       subset of assembly steps to perform (Default=1234567) -c cores       number of CPU cores to use (Default=all) --MPI          use MPI to connect to parallel CPUs across multiple nodes --preview      run ipyrad in preview mode.
+Subset the input file so it'll run quickly so you can verify everything is working

       * Example command-line usage:
-        ipyrad -n test                     ## create new file test-params.txt ipyrad -p test-params.txt          ## run ipyrad with settings in params.txt. ipyrad -p test-params.txt -s 123   ## run only steps 1, 2 and 3 of assembly.
+        ipyrad -n test                     ## create new file test-params.txt ipyrad -p test-params.txt          ## run ipyrad with settings in params ipyrad -p test-params.txt -s 123   ## run only steps 1, 2 and 3 of assembly.
         ipyrad -p test-params.txt -s 4567  ## run steps 4, 5, 6 and 7 of assembly.
         ipyrad -p test-params.txt -s 3 -f  ## run step 3, overwrite existing data.